 Governmental or Police Agency Access to Data Requirements

-If you are a government body, or police agency requiring proof of explicit consent, where a user has choosen delibertly their own set of preferences, you must provide us with an IP address, date, time, and a warrant.
+If you are a government body, or police agency, requiring proof of explicit consent, where a user has choosen delibertly set their own preferences, you must provide us with an IP address, date, time, and a warrant.
 This is to ensure the privacy of all other users.
 The consent / revocation database is not for sale, and access requires a warrant by a government body or police agency.
 Seeking access to our database for any information implies you consent to providing us with a warrant, and without such a warrant, your government or police agency will have no access to any information on any user what so ever.
 The data of the consent database will be kept for no longer than 12 months, after which the related fields, like the cookies for those settings, will be deleted.
 For this reason, you have less than 12 months to provide us with the information, before we suppress it from our database.

 Social Networking, Analytics and Advertising